WesloTheWeb/gym-social-app/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Developer Notes
-This project is a work in progress and started in the Fall of 2022.
-As I update the design and iterations a lot is expected to change, however I plan to keep official versions of release branches for archive purposes as time goes on.

 ## Main Features
 - Creating an account.
 - Posting, deleting status updates.